EmyrClement/StubKiller/README.md

 * 2 : kill one quadrant (-pi to 0) of layer 1, and 5% of stubs throughout tracker
 * 3 : kill one quadrant (-pi to 0) of layers 1 & 2, and 5% of stubs throughout tracker
 * 4 : kill one quadrant (-pi to 0) of layer 1 & disk 1, and 5% of stubs throughout tracker
+* 5 : kill 10% of modules throughout tracker.
+The same modules are dead in each event.

 To determine whether a stub should be killed, you can call the killStub method: